AdrianColaianni/trickanomicon/trickanomicon.md

 ## Helpful Tools

-If internet access is available, you can download the following tools to aid with security:

 **NOTE** If using powershell to curl, you will need to run the following to enable TLS:
 `[Net.ServicePointManager]::SecurityProtocol = [Net.SecurityProtocolType]::Tls12`

 1. For system logging and monitoring: